-The key to making a good home (rental) is having enough house rules without impeding the freedom of the tenants (to cook, do laundry, etc.).
+The key to making a good homestay is having enough house rules without impeding the freedom of the tenants (to cook or do laundry, for example).
 A home without rules isn’t so much a home as it is a house party in the making.
-So to prove to your guests that you’re invested in their comfort, make rules (but not too many).
-This will remind them of the rules their parents set in their houses growing up, and also remind them to respect the house as much as you respect them.
+So to prove to your guests that you’re invested in their comfort, set rules (but not too many).
+This will remind them of the rules their parents set in their houses growing up and also remind them to respect the house as much as you respect them.

-Aside from the furniture and the big details of a home, it’s the small things that’ll remind your guests of home.
-It will be the patterned tiles, wooden interiors, overflowing bookshelves, free Netflix, fully-packed refrigerator, and Ming dynasty teacups that’ll complete the sense of home.
+Aside from the furniture and the big details of a home, it’s the small things that’ll remind guests of home.
+It’s the patterned tiles, wooden interiors, overflowing bookshelves, free Netflix, fully-packed refrigerator, and Ming dynasty teacups that’ll complete the sense of home.
 More than that, they give the building something that can’t be bought—character.